 That makes your audience highly selective.
 Like an archer on horseback trying to shoot a moving target, you only have a tiny window to convince someone to give you more of their time.

-In email, this starts with the subject line and preview text.
-You have to get someone to actually open your email before you can set your hook.
+In an email, this starts with the subject line and preview text.
+You have to get someone actually to open your email before you can set your hook.
 This isn’t an article about subject lines and preview text, so let’s assume you’re good at that already.